-In-kind support and maintenance (ISM) is unearned income in the form of food or shelter, or both.
+In-kind support and maintenance (ISM) is unearned income in the form of shelter, or both.
 Receipt of clothing is no longer counted as ISM effective March 9, 2005.
+Receipt of food is no longer counted as ISM effective September 30, 2024.